Metropolitan-Council/growing.shade/inst/app/www/otherresources.md

-Growing Shade is a unique tool that highlights stories and allows users to create custom reports to inform tree canopy enhancement and preservation for the greater Twin Cities region.
+Growing Shade is a unique tool that highlights stories and allows users to create custom reports to inform tree canopy enhancement and preservation for the Twin Cities region.

 There are additional tools and resources that may be useful for this work.
 Please consider the list below as a starting point.
 Additionally,